fvcalderan/spong/README.md

 ## Running Spong
 There are two different ways to run the game: as host and as guest/client.
-To run as Host, open the terminal and type:
+To run as host, open the terminal and type:
 ```
 python3 spong.py host [your ip] [port] [player_name]
 ```